MicrosoftDocs/visualstudio-docs/docs/ide/reference/project-properties-reference.md

 ::: moniker range="vs-2019"

-The following screenshot shows an example of the .NET project properties for a C# console project in the Project Designer.
+The following Visual Studio 2019 screenshot shows an example of the .NET project properties for a C# console project in the Project Designer.
 Notice that .NET 6.0 appears as the target framework.

 :::image type="content" source="media/vs-2019/project-properties-designer-csharp-console.png" alt-text="Screenshot of the Project Designer in Visual Studio 2019 with .NET 5.0 as the target framework.":::

-The following screenshot shows an example of the .NET project properties for a Visual Basic console project in the Project Designer.
+The following Visual Studio 2019 screenshot shows an example of the .NET project properties for a Visual Basic console project in the Project Designer.
 Notice that .NET Framework 4.7.2 appears as the target framework.

 :::image type="content" source="media/vs-2019/project-properties-designer-visual-basic-console.png" alt-text="Screenshot of the Project Designer in Visual Studio 2019 with .NET 5.0 as the target framework.":::